 ELIZABETH SURLES, Archivist, holds an M.A. in Musicology and an M.S. in Library and Information Science with a Certificate in Special Collections from the University of Illinois at Urbana-Champaign.
 Previously she worked at the American Alpine Club Library first as Digitization Archivist and then Library Director.
 She also served as Project Coordinator at the Starr-Gennett Foundation after earning her B.A. in Music and History cum laude from Lawrence University.
 She has published on musicians ranging from May Irwin to Jurassic Five to Mamie Smith and enjoys singing trad jazz.

 ELSA ALVES, Collection Manager, holds a B.A. in Psychology from Rutgers.
 She has had extensive experience in library work and collection management in the John Cotton Dana Library at Rutgers - Newark.

 ROBERT NAHORY, Digital Library Applications Developer, joined IJS after extensive experience in physics research on lasers for fiber optic communications.
-He has published over 150 physics research papers along with a book: Lasers, Harnessing the Atom's Light, Freeman (1998).
+He holds a PhD in physics and has published over 150 physics research papers along with a book: Lasers, Harnessing the Atom's Light, Freeman (1998).
 His past technical experience combined with the fact that he is a musician led him to IJS.

 JOE PETERSON, Reference Associate, holds an M.A. as a graduate of the Jazz History and Research Program at Rutgers-Newark.
 He also holds a B.A. in History from Monmouth University in New Jersey, and is an active jazz musician specializing in the bass.